Learning Journeys & Pricing

 SOS Children’s Village

 Tanzania is home to an astonishing biodiversity which you will experience first-hand when going on safari.
 You will spend a day in the Ngorongoro crater on an adventurous safari, spotting for lions, elephants, zebras, hippos, and giraffes – just to mention a few.
-Additionally, you will learn about the challenges and projects related to endangered species.
+Additionally, you will learn about the challenges and projects related to endangered species and conflicts between wildlife and humans.

 Working under the sun